GuruMaps/iOSManual/02-features.md

 To **filter GPS data** and delete inaccurate points in the already recorded track, tap _GPS Filtering_:

 <img src="/assets/track_gradient.png" width="375" height="667" />

+**Note:** you can change gradient to show speed or altitude during the route by tapping button in the upper right corner.

 Read also: [Default Setings](03-settings.md#GpsFiltering).